osaosemwen/DevOps_Cloud_Automation_Engineer_Project/playbook_s1/README.md

          vi)  Group naming: Although this is not required.
 I just created a group pythian

   Run:  Simply type $ ansible-playbook pythian.yml on the terminal and the playbook will be set into action
+        NB: if you want to enter vagrant provision, you may have to delete the file pythian4.yml